The Agreement on the Conservation of Albatrosses and Petrels

 What ACAP does

-Other activities undertaken by ACAP include funding research projects, supporting capacity-building initiatives and enhancing awareness among the concerned public of the plight facing albatrosses and petrels, primarily by disseminating information via daily postings to ACAP Latest News on the Agreement’s web site (www.acap.aq) and to its Facebook Page.
+Other activities undertaken by ACAP include funding research projects via small grants programme, supporting capacity-building initiatives and enhancing awareness among the concerned public of the plight facing albatrosses and petrels, primarily by disseminating information via daily postings to ACAP Latest News on the Agreement’s web site (www.acap.aq) and to its Facebook Page.
 Such news includes an on-going series of illustrated ACAP Breeding Site accounts, brief reports of field work, management activities, conferences and other meetings, abstracts of scientific and popular publications and book reviews.

 The Agreement has been working with tuna Regional Fishery Management Organizations (tRFMOs), the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) and other relevant fisheries management organizations to encourage the adoption of best-practice mitigation measures to reduce seabird mortality in longline fisheries in international waters outside national jurisdictions (the high seas).
 Nearly all of the tRFMOs have in the last few years adopted conservation measures incorporating ACAP’s best-practice advice for seabird bycatch mitigation in pelagic longline fisheries (a combination of night setting, line weighting and deployment of bird-scaring lines).
 ACAP has also been working to reduce seabird mortality in trawl and other fisheries where seabird bycatch occurs.
 A recent product is a seabird bycatch identification guide directed at fishery observers to improve the quality of collected information on mortality.
 It is intended to publish the guide in eight languages.

-ACAP has this year published a ten-year summary of its achievements to date in a 40-page illustrated booklet.
+In 2015 ACAP published a 10-year summary of its achievements in a 40-page illustrated booklet.
 However, much more still needs to be achieved.
 A key challenge is to obtain accurate data on where and in what numbers seabirds are being caught as bycatch in fisheries operations, in order to assist the effective implementation of conservation measures.
 Another challenge is to seek the active involvement of those Range States that are not currently participating in the Agreement’s work, as it is only through such cooperation that ACAP’s objective of achieving and maintaining a favourable conservation status for albatrosses and petrels can be met.